ChurchApps/FreeShowWeb/src/routes/docs/media/+page.md

 -   **How to toggle the media looping**

-    When a video is playing you can toggle the looping temporaily right under the preview.
+    When a video is playing you can toggle the looping temporarily right under the preview.
-    When you add media as a background to a slide it will loop by defaul, you can find a tab called "Media" on the right side, click that to find some options including a loop icon to toggle it on/off permanently.
+    When you add media as a background to a slide it will loop by default, you can find a tab called "Media" on the right side, click that to find some options including a loop icon to toggle it on/off permanently.
     If you add the video to a project instead it will not be looping by default!
     You can also right click a video, click "Edit" and set the type to "Foreground" to make it never loop.